 One bird, two stones

-Also, you can totally use this batter to coat a variety of other food items including:
+Also, you can totally use this batter to create other kinds of pakoras, such as:

 - bite-sized chicken pieces